-Goal is an optional campaign tracking feature available for paid accounts that lets you trigger Automation workflows based on subscriber activity from your email campaigns to your website.
-The Goal integration can also be used to create segments of subscribers allowing you to send targeted campaigns to your subscribers based on their Goal activity.
-Below we walk you through enabling Goal for your account and how you can use Goal tracking info to engage your subscribers.
+Goal is an optional campaign tracking feature available for paid accounts that lets you trigger Automation workflows based on subscriber activity from your automation emails to your website.
+The Goal integration can also be used to create segments that target subscribers based on their Goal activity.
+Below, you'll learn how to enable Goal for your account and how you can use Goal tracking information to engage your subscribers.

 In this article:

 MailChimp stores a web cookie in a subscriber's browser when they click from a Goal-enabled campaign to a webpage with the Goal tracking snippet installed.
 The cookie assigns a unique ID to the subscriber and is present for one year or until that subscriber clears the cookies from their browser.
 Anytime the subscriber returns to your website, the cookie will be referenced to track their activity on your site without the subscriber having to click from a MailChimp campaign.

 If a subscriber visits your site from another browser or device without clicking through from a campaign with Goal enabled, that subscriber's activity will not be tracked by Goal.